How to Find an Immigration Lawyer That’s Right for You

 Look for Experience

 Immigration law is one of the more complicated areas of law.
-So, it’s even more important to find someone whose experienced.
-Be cautious of attorneys that practice in law in several areas (like personal injury, business, etc.) Look for a licensed attorney that focuses on immigration law.
+So, it’s even more important to find someone who is experienced.
+Be cautious of attorneys that practice law in several areas (like personal injury, business, etc.) Look for a licensed attorney that focuses on immigration law.
 Generally, you’ll want to find someone with at least five years of experience, preferably in cases similar to yours.
 For example, if you are seeking asylum, find an immigration lawyer that has plenty of experience with asylum cases.

 Man searches for an immigration attorney